jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

 ## Adding a new radiogenics model

-The hierarchy is designed so a new model is a small, local addition.
+The hierarchy is designed so a new model is a small addition.
 To add a new radiogenics model named `Foo`:

 **C++ (`TidalPy/radiogenics_x/radiogenics_.hpp`)**